Workshop on Bicycle Helmets

 - Very small heads usually need thick fitting pads.

 - For a softer landing, seniors should pick a thicker, less dense model without huge vents.
-That's hard to do when we have no test data.

 When Must I Replace a Helmet?